Honda Accord Insurance Rates

 Can’t wait to get started?
 Enter your ZIP code into our free quote comparison tool above to find cheap Honda car insurance near you.

-U.S. average insurance rates for a Honda Accord are $1,288 a year including full coverage.
-Comprehensive insurance costs on average $248, collision insurance costs $466, and liability costs $416.
-Liability-only insurance costs as little as $474 a year, and high-risk driver insurance costs $2,794 or more.
-Teen drivers pay the highest rates at up to $4,910 a year.
+U.S. average insurance prices for a Honda Accord are $1,288 every 12 months including full coverage.
+Comprehensive costs approximately $248 a year, collision insurance costs $466, and liability costs around $416.
+Liability-only insurance costs as low as $474 a year, and high-risk driver insurance costs around $2,794.
+Teenage drivers pay the highest rates at up to $4,910 a year.

 Average premium for full coverage: $1,288